Get Your Team Working Together With Hand Clapping Activities

 • Mirror Clap – partners mirror each other’s claps

-• Group Juggle – complex sequences are added to by each participant
+• Group Juggle – each participant adds to complex sequences

 Cost